 In addition to the application forms submitted for admission to the College in general, students applying for the first time and those returning to nursing courses after a break in nursing enrollment are required to submit a separate application for admission to the Associate Degree Nursing Program.
-Application forms are available in the Nursing Office.
+Application forms are available in the Nursing Office and should be completed and returned to the Nursing Office.

-To comply with the requirements of cooperating clinical facilities, the Nursing Division requires students to submit a completed health form.
-These forms will be provided upon enrollment in NURS 1101.
+To comply with the requirements of cooperating clinical facilities, the Nursing Division requires students to submit a completed health form and to complete a criminal background check.
+These forms will be provided upon enrollment in NURS 1101 or NURS 1111.

-The Associate Degree Nursing Program has limited enrollment, and students are selected on the basis of SAT/ACT scores, college course grades, completion of required nursing related coursework, and other qualifications related to academic and professional potential.
+The Associate Degree Nursing Program has limited enrollment, and students are selected on the basis of SAT/ACT scores, college course grades, completion of required nursing related coursework, pre-admission test score, and other qualifications related to academic and professional potential.

 Students who wish to be considered for admission to the nursing program must submit a nursing program application to the Nursing Office a minimum of one semester prior to the desired date of admission.
+Contact the Nursing Office for application deadlines.

-Applicants are urged to submit their completed forms early.
-When the college has received the application forms and the application processing fees, the applicant will be notified by the Records Office.
-Once complete, the records and admission information of all applicants will be sent to the nursing program Director.
 Consideration for initial admission or re-admission to the program will be given after it has been determined that all admission requirements have been fulfilled.
 Readmissions are based on available space.